dvorka/hstr/CONFIGURATION.md

 ```

 To determine character sequence emitted by a pressed key in
-terminal, type `Ctrl-v` and then press the key.
+terminal, type <kbd>Ctrl-v</kbd> and then press the key.
 Check your
 current bindings using:
 ```bash
 bind -S